flitvious/GHReborn/notes.md

 * Sort out fov_maps.
 Ae they per-object or single for player only?
 * Refactor roomer code, it takes shitty things like player and fov.
+* move screen width and height inside the renderer (and all other stuff)
+* player component for object
+* fixme: fighters kill fighters by bumping into them! player kills himself by standing in place.
+Shit, this is just too hilarious!

 ## Some sort of roadmap